FOLLOW OUR JOURNEY TO SETTLEMENT

 - a collection of hapū from the same geographical area.

 The Crown is the government, and government agencies.
-The Office of Treaty Settlements (OTS) negotiates with representatives of claimant groups on behalf of the Crown.
+The Office of Treaty Settlements negotiates with representatives of claimant groups on behalf of the Crown.

-What a settlement will provide?
+3. What will a settlement provide?

 The historical account details the ways that the Crown breached the Treaty.
-Both the Crown and the claimant group must agree on these.
+Both the Crown and the claimant group must agree on this.
 The Crown acknowledges and apologises for the Treaty breaches and the impact they had on the claimant group.

-- Cultural redress
+- 2. Cultural redress

-Cultural redress can include things like:
+Cultural redress can include things such as: